andreescocard/impex-generator/org/README.md

 Currently using spartan, read more about on https://www.spartan.ng/ :)

-## to generate the build:
+# Generate the build:

-`nx build impexgenerator --base-href=/impexgenerator/ --deploy-url=/impexgenerator/` - with subfolder, remember to edit the base tag and the html with correct url
+nx build impexgenerator --prod --base-href=/impex-generator/

+# Change the prefix on dist/client folder in index.html:
+# Add /impex-generator/

+# Deploy on GitHub Pages:
+npx angular-cli-ghpages --dir=dist/impexgenerator/client